Signal Processing on Graphs: Causal Modeling of Unstructured Data: Estimating Adjacency Matrices

 \subsection{Recovering $\A$}

 After obtaining estimates $\widehat{\R}_i$, we find an estimate for $\A$.
 One approach is to take $\widehat{\A} = \widehat{\R}_1$.
 This appears to ignore the information from the remaining $\widehat{\R}_i$.
-However, the information has already been incorporated during the iterations when solving for $\widehat{\R}$, especially if we begin one new sweep to estimate $\R_1$ using~(\ref{eq:OptRi}) with $i=1$.
+However, this information is taken into account during the iterations when solving for $\widehat{\R}$, especially if we begin one new sweep to estimate $\R_1$ using~(\ref{eq:OptRi}) with $i=1$.
 A second approach is also possible, explicitly using all the $\widehat{\R}_i$ together to find $\A$,

-This can be seen as similar to running one additional step further in the block coordinate descent to find $\widehat{\R}_1$ except that this approach does not explicitly use the data.
+This can be seen as similar to running one additional step further in the block coordinate descent to find $\widehat{\R}_1$, except that this approach does not explicitly use the data.
+This has worst-case complexity $O(MN^3)$ dominated by matrix-matrix products $\A\R_i$ for $i\ne 1$.
+However, when matrices $\A$ and $\R_i$ are sparse, we again have reduced complexity of $O(MS^2_{N})$.